Create an External access token

 Security best practices

-- Treat API tokens like passwords
+- Treat External access tokens like passwords

 - Never commit tokens to source control